KhoaAnhDoNguyen/IE303_JavaProject/README.md

 # IE303 - Java Project
 (Term 2 - 2023 - 2024)

-This project is designed and built a movie tickets booking website (named MECINE) using ReactJS for the Front-End, Back-end using the Java Spring Boot framework and integrating Chatbot (API key ChatGPT 3.5).
+This project is designed and built a movie tickets booking website (named MECINE) using ReactJS for the Front-end, Back-end using the Java Spring Boot framework and integrating Chatbot (API key ChatGPT 3.5).

 ## Members
 | Student ID | Full name |Role|